Information for parents

 Information for parents of students at schools sitting the test in either mode is below.

-The following forms and documents may be required by parents and/or home educators.
+The following forms may be required by parents and/or home educators.

 Students in the following categories may be considered for formal exemption from the testing program: